OneByteMemory/crasher/README.md

 And enjoy Lagging in your zoom class :)

-I: If Not Worked, And You are Not Lagging, Connect This Device Via LAN cable (The Attacker Device), Or DM me on instagram, @mahmoud_7_h_osman To Help You
+I: If Not Worked, And You are Not Lagging, Connect This Device Via LAN cable (The Attacker Device), Or DM me on Telegram @MLTF18, To Help You

 Bye :)